-The SFFEB typically hosts the Federal Employee of the Year Awards (FEYA) gala during Public Service Recognition Week.
+The SFFEB typically hosts the Federal Employee of the Year Awards (FEYA) gala during Public Service Recognition Week (1st week in May).
 Thousands of Bay Area Federal employees and teams have been nominated every year for the awards across several categories including Administrative Professionals, Law Enforcement, Trades & Crafts, and service to our local communities.
 To find current recognition opportunities, check out our calendar for more information, application and ceremony details.

 To become a Finalist or Winner is no small achievement:

 - Your colleagues who start your nomination need to show that you have gone well above & beyond your official duties.